 Structural movement

 Repair Category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.
-Minor hairline cracking appears typical for the age and type of property and is considered to be of long standing on the basis of a single visit.
+Notes Evidence of past movement was noted which appears typical for the age and type of property.
+On the basis of a single visit this is considered to be of longstanding.

-Dampness, rot and infestation Repair Category 2 Notes No evidence of significant dampness, rot or infestation noted.
-Evidence of light woodworm infestation was noted to roof timbers.
-In the absence of long term guarantee the property should be checked and treated for woodworm as appropriate.
+Dampness, rot and infestation

+Repair Category 2

+Notes Evidence of damp was noted particularly to areas around the chimney area as well as evidence of woodworm to timbers.
+Further investigation by a Timber and Damp Specialist will be necessary as appropriate.
+In the absence of any long term guarantee for woodworm the property should be checked and treated as appropriate.